coding-kelps/hackday-2025-lonely-bot/README.md

-⚠️ The present script is incomplete and won't pass the full corresponding challenges
+⚠️ This script is incomplete and won't fully pass the corresponding challenges.

 # hackday-2025-lonely-bot
 An solution implementation to the Hackday.fr 2025 lonely bot challenge